 San Francisco Police Scanner Deep Dive: The Tech Capital Chose Secrecy Over Transparency

-In December 2021, SFPD encrypted all police radio for the first time since the department got radios in the early 20th century.
-The department created a media credentialing program that other cities have declined to match, but critics say handing police control over who monitors police is not a compromise โ it's the problem.
+In December 2021, SFPD encrypted most police radio for the first time since the department got radios in the early 20th century — leaving only the dispatcher's side of the conversation in the clear.
+The department also created a media credentialing route that other cities have declined to match, but critics say handing police control over who monitors police is not a compromise — it's the problem.

 What SF listeners can still monitor without a media credential

-SFPD is encrypted, and the media access program leaves out independent journalists, bloggers, and the general public.
-But SF Fire partial dispatch, SFO aviation, federal agencies, Bay Area amateur repeaters, and NOAA weather all remain in the clear.
+Most SFPD traffic is encrypted, and the media credentialing route leaves out independent journalists, bloggers, and the general public.
+But SFPD dispatcher audio, SF Fire dispatch, SFO aviation, federal agencies, Bay Area amateur repeaters, and NOAA weather all remain in the clear.
 This is the stack SF residents are actually using post-2021.

 How it happened